2010 Nissan Titan Interior

 - "Some testers judge the [rear] bench seat too flat and firm for best comfort, and its center position is inhospitable." -- Consumer Guide

 The Titan's interior features clear gages and a few nice gadgets.
-The base XE trim has air conditioning, cruise control with buttons on a tilt steering column, but buyers will have to upgrade to the SE or higher for power door locks and windows, remote keyless entry and courtesy lights.
+The base XE trim has air conditioning and cruise control, but buyers will have to upgrade to the SE or higher for power door locks and windows, remote keyless entry and courtesy lights.

 - "The cabin in my test truck had a lot of typical big-pickup fixtures - hefty door handles, a big armrest and no shortage of overhead storage bins." -- Cars.com